WICG/trust-token-api/README.md

 ### Extension: Metadata

-In addition to attesting trust in a user, an issuer may want to provide a limited amount of metadata in the token (and forward it as part of the SRR) to provide limited additional information about the token.
+In addition to attesting trust in a user, an issuer may want to provide a limited amount of metadata in the token (and forward it as part of the RR) to provide limited additional information about the token.

-This small change opens up a new application for Privacy Passes: embedding small amounts of information along with the token and SRR.
+This small change opens up a new application for Privacy Passes: embedding small amounts of information along with the token and RR.
 This increases the rate of cross-site information transfer somewhat, but introduces some new use-cases for trust tokens.

+Once the metadata has been passed along to the redemption request, the issuer can include the value in some form in the RR for downstream partneres to read.

 #### Extension: Public Metadata

 Some information about the token can be publicly visible by the client.
 Issuers could use this limited information to run A/B experiments or other comparisons against different trust metrics, so they can iterate on and improve their token issuing logic.

 This can be managed by assigning different keys in the key commitment to have different labels, indicating a different value of the public metadata.
 The client and issuer would be able to determine what the value of the public metadata is based on which key is used to sign at issuance time.
-Downstream partners would be able to check the key ID contained in the SRR to read the value of the public metadata.

 ### Extension: Private Metadata

-Other information about the token may need to be shared with themselves (on redemption) and other partners (via the SRR) without revealing the metadata to the client.
+Other information about the token may need to be shared with themselves (on redemption) and other partners (via the RR) without revealing the metadata to the client.
 This could be used as a negative indicator of trust or other limited information that the client shouldn't know about.
 Private metadata makes it possible to mask a decision about whether traffic is fraudulent, and increase the time it takes to reverse-engineer detection algorithms.
 This is because distrusted clients would still be issued tokens, but with the private distrusted bit set.

 This can be managed by having pairs of keys that sign the token at issuance, with one key being used to indicate the bit of metadata is true, while a different key is used to indicate the bit of metadata is false.
 The zero-knowledge proof returned during the token issuance then proves that one of two keys was used to sign the token, without revealing which key was actually used.
 At redemption time, the issuer can then check which of the two keys was used to retrieve the value of the private metadata.

-Then by adding additional data in the SRR as part of the `Metadata` as a signature and another zero-knowledge proof of signing by one of a small set of keys, the client is able to verify exactly how many bits of private information are contained in the SRR without being able to read the value.

 ### Extension: iframe Activation

 Some resources requests are performed via iframes or other non-Fetch-based methods.
 One extension to support such use cases would be the addition of a `trustToken` attribute to iframes that includes the parameters specified in the Fetch API.
-This would allow an SRR to be sent with an iframe by setting an attribute of `trustToken="{type:'send-srr',issuer:<issuer>,refreshPolicy:'refresh'}"`.
+This would allow an RR to be sent with an iframe by setting an attribute of `trustToken="{type:'send-rr',issuer:<issuer>,refreshPolicy:'refresh'}"`.

 ## Privacy Considerations